digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error message '...'

 **Expected behavior**
-A clear description of what you expected to happen.
+Tell us what you expected to happen (instead of the bug).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.